Sett17/mdpaper/paper_simple.md

 At Atos, we have the possibility to choose the department in which we want to perform our practical phase.
 For this purpose, a lot of departments introduce themselves and what they do, to the students.
 That is how I found my department, science+computing, and more specific scVenus.

 The overarching project I worked in, is called PeekabooAV.
-This is an Anti-Virus software, which can receive a file, for example from an email client, and pass it through its own rule engine, which intern may use other programs, such as behavioral analysis, to determine the risk of the file.
+This is an Anti-Virus software, which can receive a file, for example from an email client, and pass it through its own rule engine, which intern may use other programs, such as behavioral analysis, to determine the risk of the file. [@AtosWorldgridCompany]

 ### Motivation